pavo-etc/experiements/README.md

-# experiements
+# experiments
-For experiementing with what github pages is capable of
+For experimenting with what github pages is capable of